ai-mcpx/mcpx-cli/README.md

 #### Delete Server

-Delete a server version from the registry using version IDs.
+Delete a server version from the registry using server name and version.
 Authentication is automatically handled through stored credentials or explicit tokens.

 ```bash
 # Using stored authentication (recommended)